ChrisStamou/Late-Time-SnIa-Luminosity-Transition-Thesis-2025/README.md

 -*Final Plots* -> All plots shown in the Thesis pdf

+-*Saved Samples* & *contour_data* -> All the npy and npz files respectively, storing the samples and contour data for each model.

 -*LCDM_chi_square.ipynb* -> LCDM model parameter inference using a standard **chi-square minimization** with and without a transition in **M** and model comparison between the two

 -*LCDM_MCMC&NestedSampling.ipynb* -> LCDM model parameter inference using Bayesian Inference via **MCMC** for posterior samples and **Nested Sampling** for model comparison consireding the original model and a transition in **M**.